 ELMAX SUPERCLEAN by Uddeholm of Sweden

 ELMAX is a powder metallurgy steel that has a very high wear and excellent corrosion resistance.
-We harden Elmax to 60-61 HRC resulting in a blade that has an excellent edge holding ability as well as high-impact resistance.
+A blade that has an excellent edge holding ability as well as high-impact resistance.
 We are big fan of ELMAX and it is one of our favorite steel.
 We use it on the iQ EDC knife making a daily task knife that can go the extra mile.

 LC200N steel is a nitrogen based steel that has extreme corrosion resistance.
 An exceptional steel that has the ability to be hardened at 59 HRC.
 It is the steel of choice for equipment requiring high dynamic loads in corrosive environments.
 NASA uses it specifically for ball bearings in their aerospace applications.
 When used for a knife blade you have impressive corrosion resistance properties with a balance of toughness and edge holding ability.
 It is a phenomenal steel that is preferred in any salty or wet climate.